stripe/stripe-ruby/README.md

 ## Installation

 You don't need this source code unless you want to modify the gem.
-If you just want to use the Stripe Ruby bindings, you should run:
+If you just want to use the package, just run:

     gem install stripe